oneminch/Notes/Noteworthy/Text Direction.md

-- The direction of a text can be changed using `writing-mode` property.
+- The direction of a text can be changed using the CSS `writing-mode` property.

 ---
 ## Further